Posted 23 December 2015

 The seminar highlighted how critical it is to establish clear aims and objectives for each plan at the outset.
 There is no generic solution or approach.
 Each plan must have an individual focus on matters specific to the area; be it enabling growth, improving infrastructure, securing regeneration, guiding design, or conserving assets.
 Moreover, a locally specific response to the identified matters effectively utilising local knowledge is required.

-Notwithstanding that, the essential foundations of a “good” plan were identified: a robust evidence base and community engagement that goes beyond consultation into problem solving through early participation and collaborative working.
+Notwithstanding that, the essential foundations of a “good” plan were identified: a robust evidence base and community engagement that goes beyond consultation into problem solving through early participation and collaborative working, such as hiring an efficientcarpet cleaner denver.
 The seminar also highlighted the clear benefits of a proficient health check prior to examination as a cost-effective means of testing whether the plan meets the “basic conditions” required of it, and can achieve what it is intended to do (for example, through the use of appropriate policy wording).

 Looking forward, perhaps the greatest challenge in neighbourhood planning is encouraging and facilitating the delivery of plans in the areas where they are most needed, either because there is a real need for growth or regeneration and/or there is no adopted Local Plan.
 The high take up of plans in affluent areas is telling.
 In those areas Parish and Town Councils already have a structure and a perceived legitimacy in the process, the required resources are more readily available, and the motivation often comes from an unhappiness with higher tier Local Plans and a desire to control development in their area.
 The inevitable geographical imbalance of available skills and resources is a recognised issue for planning democracy that can leave the less affluent and vocal disengaged from the process.